 At Le Hollandais gourmet restaurant, every night is filled with opulence, decadence, and gluttony.
 But when the cook, a thief, his wife and her lover all come together, they unleash a shocking torrent of sex, food, murder and revenge.

 The wife of a barbaric crime boss engages in a secretive romance with a gentle bookseller between meals at her husband's restaurant.
-Food, colour coding, sex, murder, torture and cannibalism are the exotic fare in this beautifully filmed but brutally uncompromising modern fable which has been interpreted as an allegory for Thatcherism.Written by
+Food, colour coding, sex, murder, torture, and cannibalism are the exotic fare in this beautifully filmed, but brutally uncompromising modern fable.Written by

 Keith Loh <email@example.com>